WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Using a VPN
+This will not work with the WhySooooFurious Configuration Profile!

-So you want to use a VPN with the DNS blocker, follow the steps below and you should be able to use your VPN normally and on-demand, I still do not recommend using a VPN with the DNS, You should know how to configure your VPN's DNS server yourself as there are different steps for each VPN app.
+So you want to use a VPN with the DNS blocker, Follow the steps below and you should be able to use your VPN normally and on-demand, I still do not recommend using a VPN with the DNS, You should know how to configure your VPN's DNS server yourself as there are different steps for each VPN app.

 #### Method 1
 1. Go to this [website](https://shorturl.at/hfr4V)